Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### A p5.js example

 Now that we have described an Object which has properties and methods, we're ready to develop a p5.js example using dynamic objects, which will run and draw something.
-Graphical toolkits are good for illustrating programming concepts, a picture is worth a thousand words and all that.
+Graphical toolkits are good for illustrating programming concepts, a picture is worth a thousand words.
 (This code is similar to numerous examples elsewhere in Processing).

 ```javascript
 // This data at the is global to the app.